zoripong/zoripong/README.md

 ## 👋 About Me

 💡 &nbsp;I like shipping software to customers.
-🏢 &nbsp;I'm currently working at LINE Corporation as a AI Agent Engineer & Backend Engineer.
+🏢 &nbsp;I'm currently working at LINE Corporation as an AI Agent Engineer & Backend Engineer.
 ✉️ &nbsp;You can contact me at **devuri404@gmail.com** — I’ll try to respond as soon as I can.